diku-dk/futhark-website/blog/2016-04-15-futhark-and-pyopencl.rst

 which is encoded as RGB within a 32-bit integer (the alpha channel is not used)::

-  fun escapeToColour(depth: i32, divergence: i32): i32 =
+  let escapeToColour(depth: i32, divergence: i32): i32 =
     if depth == divergence
     then 0
     else let r = 3 * divergence